 - Time and funding play a very important role, it may affect the process of development.

-3) Roles– Scrum process make use of three roles while implementing an iterative, and incremental skeleton.
+The scrum process makes use of three roles while implementing an iterative and incremental skeleton.
 The roles are- the product owner, the team, and the scrum master.

 Phases of the Project cycle